 In order to fill a strong role in the Greenville community, Zion's is committed to balance and fiscal responsibility.
 We review the stewardship annually to create the budget and guide the necessary expenses.
 We will sponsor short term campaigns for building updates, such as carpet and lighting in the sanctuary.
-We take care of the property in our care so that we may provide space for community organizations such as AA, Strong Women, Alzheimer's Support Group and Coterie.
+We take care of the property in our care so that we may provide space for community organizations such as AA and Strong Women.